-JUDAH L. ROSENBLATT* is a Law Clerk—Admission Pending—in the Employment, Labor & Workforce Management practice, in the New York office of Epstein Becker Green.
+JUDAH L. ROSENBLATT is an Associate in the Employment, Labor & Workforce Management practice, in the New York office of Epstein Becker Green.

 - Assists in defending clients in labor and employment-related litigation in a broad array of matters, such as discrimination, harassment, breach of contract, retaliation, and wage and hour disputes